luannguyenkhoa/LNSideMenu/README.md

 ```
 .
 Implementing delegate methods: didSelectItemAtIndex,..

 .
-In order to change the content viewcontroller: from the your UINavigationController subclass, getting your destination and then making it as the content viewcontroller.
+In order to change the content viewcontroller: from the your UINavigationController subclass, get the destination and set it as the content viewcontroller.

 ```swift
 func didSelectItemAtIndex(index: Int) {